chronoDave/leaf-db/README.md

 #### Persistence

-By default, `Nem-DB` does not write directly to file.
+By default, `Leaf-DB` does not write directly to file.
 To make sure the data is persistence, call `persist()`.
 This will both clean the database of deleted / corrupted entries and write to disk.
 Keep in mind that this function is sync, so calling this will block.

 If `strict` is enabled, `persist()` will throw an error if corrupted data is found.